doy/runes/README.md

 Building
 --------
 Runes requires cairo, xlib, and libevent.
-Once those dependencies are installed, you should be able to build it just by running `make`.
+Once those dependencies are installed and you've run `git submodule update --init`, you should be able to build it just by running `make`.
 If you're interested in modifying the parser, you'll also need to install flex.

 Contributing
 ------------